merenlab/anvio/anvio/docs/programs/anvi-setup-globdb-functions.md

-This program **downloads and sets up a local copy of the GlobAA gene family database** for use in functional annotation with %(anvi-run-globdb-functions)s.
+This program **downloads and sets up a local copy of the GlobDB gene family database** for use in functional annotation with %(anvi-run-globdb-functions)s.
 It produces a %(globdb-data)s artifact.

 ### Basic usage